Key Takeaways

 Opposition Status:

-• 2026 Status: Post-opposition year - Mars fading and shrinking
+• 2026 Status: Pre-opposition year — Mars emerging from conjunction and brightening steadily

 Visibility Windows: